Resources for parents

 Are you a parent using childcare?
-Working in partnership with your childcare provider is the very best way to help your child get the most out of their time in nursery or with a childminder.
+Working in partnership with your childcare provider is the very best way to help your child get the most out of their time in nursery, or with a childminder or nanny.

 To help you make the most of your relationship, we've put together a range of factsheets, videos, activities and guides to help you work with your childcarer and help to extend your child's learning environment.

-Grab yourself a well-earned coffee and explore some of PACEY’s blogs.
+Enjoy some of PACEY’s beloved blogs.
 From why music matters to the benefits of baby massage – there’s something for everyone.

 Parents play a vital role in their child’s development, physical development is all about the growth and development of the brain and body.
 It involves the child developing control of their muscles and physical coordination.
 So whether that’s learning to crawl, holding a spoon or balancing bricks in a tower, providing opportunities for children to develop this control is important.

 Physical activity is a broad term referring to all bodily movement that uses energy.
 It can include activities which encourage physical development, like PE, indoor and outdoor play and active travel (e.g. walking, cycling, scooting) and daily routines.